erlo68/Procedural-Walk-UE-5.7/README.md

 Your milage may vary depending on quality of the mesh/skeleton, fine tune settings in the leg component, and general settings concerning movement.

-Here is a YT-Tutorial on how to use the components: https://www.youtube.com/watch?v=PpPudgwqsSA
+Here is a YT-Tutorial on how to use the components (a bit outdated, i may update... maybe): https://www.youtube.com/watch?v=PpPudgwqsSA